Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             candidates.
       --cutoff_5utr_coverage CUTOFF_5UTR_COVERAGE, -cu5 CUTOFF_5UTR_COVERAGE
                             The cutoff of minimum coverage of 5'UTR derived sORF candidates.
-You can use percentage or the amount of reads. p_0.05 means the coverage of sORF candidates should higher than 5 percentile of all 5'UTR transcripts. n_10 means the coverage of sORF candidates should be 10.
+It can be assigned by percentage or the amount of reads. p_0.05 means the coverage of sORF candidates should higher than 5 percentile of all 5'UTR transcripts. n_10 means the coverage of sORF candidates should be 10.
 Default is p_0.5.
       --cutoff_3utr_coverage CUTOFF_3UTR_COVERAGE, -cu3 CUTOFF_3UTR_COVERAGE
-                            The cutoff of minimum coverage of 3'UTR derived sORF candidates.
-You can use percentage or the amount of reads. p_0.05 means the coverage of sORF candidates should higher than 5 percentile of all 3'UTR transcripts. n_10 means the coverage of sORF candidates should be 10.
+                            The meaning is the same as --cutoff_5utr_coverage.
+                            This is for 3'UTR.
 Default is p_0.5.
       --cutoff_interCDS_coverage CUTOFF_INTERCDS_COVERAGE, -cuf CUTOFF_INTERCDS_COVERAGE
-                            The cutoff of minimum coverage of interCDS derived sORF candidates.
-You can use percentage or the amount of reads. p_0.05 means the coverage of sORF candidates should higher than 5 percentile of all interCDS transcripts. n_10 means the coverage of sORF candidates should be 10.
+                            The meaning is the same as --cutoff_5utr_coverage.
+                            This is for interCDS.
 Default is p_0.5.
       --cutoff_background CUTOFF_BACKGROUND, -cub CUTOFF_BACKGROUND
                             The cutoff of minimum coverage of all sORF candidates.
                             Default is 10.
       --fasta_folder FASTA_FOLDER, -f FASTA_FOLDER
                             The folder of genome fasta file.
       --tex_notex_libs TEX_NOTEX_LIBS, -tl TEX_NOTEX_LIBS
-                            Library name of tex+/- library.
-The format is: wig_file_name:tex_treat_or_not(tex or notex):condition
+                            Library name of TEX+/- library.
+The format is: wig_file_name:TEX+/-(tex or notex):condition_id(intege
-                            _id(integer):replicate_id(alphabet):strand(+ or -).
-If
+                            r):replicate_id(alphabet):strand(+ or -).
+For multiple
-                            you have multiple wig files, please use comma to separate the wig files.
-For example,
+                            wig files, please use comma to separate the wig files.
-                            wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
       --frag_libs FRAG_LIBS, -fl FRAG_LIBS
                             Library name of fragmented library The format is: wig_ file_name:fragmented(frag):condition_id(integer):repli
                             cate_id(alphabet):strand(+ or -).
+For multiple wig
-If you have multiple wig files, please use comma to separate the wig files.
+                            files, please use comma to separate the wig files.
 For example, wig1:frag:1:a:+,wig2:frag:1:a:-.
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            For tex +/- library, sORF candidates should be detected by both or just one.(1/2) Default is 2.
+                            For TEX+/- library, sORF should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+Please assign 1 or 2.
+Default is 2.
-      --replicates_tex REPLICATES_TEX, -rt REPLICATES_TEX
+      -rt REPLICATES_TEX, --replicates_tex REPLICATES_TEX
-                            The sORF of tex +/- library should be detected by more than this number of replicates.
+                            The sORF should be detected at least in the number of the replicates.
+The format is
+                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
+For assigning
+                            different --replicates_tex to different conditions,
+                            please use comma to separate it.
+For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_tex, and number 3 condition assign 3 to --replcate_tex.
+For assigning the same
+                            --replicates_tex to all conditions, just assign like all_1 (all condition use 1 --replicate_tex).
       --replicates_frag REPLICATES_FRAG, -rf REPLICATES_FRAG
-                            The sORF of fragmented library should be detected by more than this number of replicates.
+                            The meaning and input type is the same as --replicates_tex.
-      --table_best, -tb     The output table of sORF candidates only print the best track.
+      --table_best, -tb     The output table of sORF candidates only includes the best library.
 Default is False.
       --sRNA_folder SRNA_FOLDER, -s SRNA_FOLDER
-                            If you want to compare sORF and sRNA, please assign the path of sORF gff folder.
+                            If comparing sORF and sRNA is needed, please assign the path of sORF gff folder.
       --start_codon START_CODON, -ac START_CODON
-                            What kinds of start coden you want to use.
-If you want to assign more than one type of start codon, please use comma to separate them.
+                            The types of start coden.
+For assigning multiple types of start codon, please use comma to separate them.
                             Default is ATG.
       --stop_codon STOP_CODON, -oc STOP_CODON
-                            What kinds of stop coden you want to use.
-If you want to assign more than one type of stop codon, please use comma to separate them.
+                            The types of stop coden.
+For assigning multiple types of stop codon, please use comma to separate them.
                             Default is TTA,TAG,TGA.
       --min_rbs_distance MIN_RBS_DISTANCE, -mr MIN_RBS_DISTANCE
                             The minimum distance between the ribosome binding site and start codon.
 Default is 3.